Artist Bio

 Emerging artist Janeil “Janjan” Day was born and raised in Oahu, Hawaii as first generation Filipino American.
 Led by her heart, and fueled with passion, she explores themes of her childhood, environmentalism, social justice, and mental health.

 Janjan’s art education experience is unique: from childhood to adolescence she was very invested in their art classes in school, learning fundamentals from her art teachers, then she later on abandoned art for a different career path.
-It wasn’t until her young adult years she returned to art as a way to navigate their mental health, and has been a self taught artist ever since.
+It wasn’t until the shutdown in 2019, Janjan returned to art as a way to navigate their mental health, and has been a self taught artist ever since.

 Since 2024, she has done live art and gallery walks at art events located in Nevada, and at festivals in California and Oregon.
 They also appeared in themed art gallery exhibitions hosted by Makers Paradise, and Sierra Arts Foundation and have done public mural paintings in Virginia City and Carson City.